 A Delaware public benefit corporation (PBC) is a for-profit corporation intended to produce a public benefit and operate in a responsible and sustainable manner.
 A PBC must be managed in a way that balances the interests of the stockholders, the company’s key stakeholders, and a specific public benefit that the company commits to in its charter.

-2019 marked the rise of the Direct Listing.
+Since 2019, we have witnessed the rise of the Direct Listing.
 Though they are not exactly new structures, following the heavily-publicized Direct Listings of tech giants Spotify and Slack, they have captured the imagination of the capital markets world.
 Venture capitalists love them.
 CFOs are intrigued by them.
-Bankers want to hang out with them.
-Securities lawyers are… Read more »
+Bankers want to hang out with them….
+Read more »

 Five years ago, on July 1, 2014, we launched this site.
 And we’ve been amazed by what you have done with its tools.
 Since 2014, you have visited Cooley GO from more than 160 countries, generating 166,000+ document packets, including 30,000+ incorporation packages and 60,000+ financing-related packages.
 You’ve shared your stories with our community and… Read more »